Musicians

 John Livingston pianist headshot

 At the University of Missouri-Kansas City, John studied Piano Performance under Dr. Robert Weirich, earning his Bachelor’s of Music degree.
-John was subsequently accepted into the Master’s program at UMKC and was awarded one of the Opera Accompanying graduate assistantships.
+He was subsequently accepted into the Master’s program at UMKC and was awarded one of the Opera Accompanying graduate assistantships.
 John has served as rehearsal pianist for Hänsel und Gretel, Poulenc’s La voix humaine, Ravel’s L’enfant et les sortilèges, Mozart’s La finta giardiniera, and Johan Strauss Jr.’s Die Fledermaus.
 During his time at UMKC, John also did instrumental accompanying, playing for lessons and recitals for cellists, violinists, oboists, trombonists, and more.

 John is a founding member and principal accompanist of Choral Spectrum, a LGBTQ and supporting choir which is the first of its kind in Kansas City.
-John completed his Master’s degree at UMKC having studied with the 2013 Van Cliburn third prize winner, Sean Chen.
+He completed his Master’s degree at UMKC having studied with the 2013 Van Cliburn third prize winner, Sean Chen.
 In recent years, John has developed a relationship with the Midwest Chamber Ensemble in Kansas City and the Kansas Lyric Opera.
 John serves as Adjunct Faculty at Avila University where he teaches Applied Piano, Music History, Music Theory, and serves a staff accompanist.

-Charles Nobel, viola
+Charles Noble, viola

 Charles Noble has been the Assistant principal viola of the Oregon Symphony since 1995.
 He holds degrees from the University of Puget Sound, the University of Maryland, and the Peabody Institute at Johns Hopkins University, where his primary teachers were Joyce Ramée, Joseph de Pasquale, Michael Tree, and Roberto Díaz.
 As a member of the Oregon Symphony he as appeared as soloist in works of Mozart, Bach, Castaldo, and Bruch.
 Charles has also appeared as soloist with the Tacoma Youth Symphony, Vermont Youth Orchestra, Olympia Symphony, Sunriver Festival Orchestra, and the Rose City Chamber Orchestra.
 In addition to his orchestral work, Charles is an active chamber musician, performing as a member the Pyxis string quartet, 45th Parallel Universe, and the Oregon Symphony Players’ Classical Up Close concert series.